opensovereigncloud/libvirt-provider/docs/architecture/components.md

 ## Servers

 Several servers are initiated and started during startup of the `libvirt-provider` application.
 They listen on configurable addresses and support graceful shutdown.
-Their settings can be changed via flags, which are documented [here](../usage/usage.md#server-and-health-monitoring).
+Their settings can be changed via flags, which are documented under [server and health monitoring](../usage/usage.md#server-and-health-monitoring) in the usage guide.

 ### Metrics Server

 **Logger name:** metrics-server

 The metrics server exposes internal `libvirt-provider` metrics in Prometheus format.
 These metrics can be visualized in Grafana dashboards.
-An overview of exposed metrics can be found [here](../usage/metrics.md).
+An overview of exposed metrics is provided in the [metrics guide](../usage/metrics.md).
 For clarity, connections to the metrics server are omitted from the component diagram.

 ### gRPC (IRI) Server

 **Logger name:** iri-server

 The gRPC server handles IRI requests for managing VMs and related resources.
 It allows clients to create, delete, and list machines, as well as attach or detach volumes and network interfaces, among other operations.
-The server implements the gRPC protocol defined [here](https://github.com/ironcore-dev/ironcore/blob/main/iri/apis/machine/v1alpha1/api.proto) and listens on a configurable Unix socket.
+The server implements the gRPC protocol defined in the [Machine API protobuf](https://github.com/ironcore-dev/ironcore/blob/main/iri/apis/machine/v1alpha1/api.proto) and listens on a configurable Unix socket.

 ### Streaming Server